Vorkix/Narmil/README.md

 # Narmil
-Narmil Is A 3D Online game where you are in a street close to an abandoned factory And you need to investigate what happened a long time in the factory before it gets burn
+Narmil Is A 3D game where you are a investigator that have visit areas and Discover what happened , your first investigetion was on 2008 in a Toy Factory called MakeAToy

 # Programs To Make The Game